ridhodwid/Leaflet.VectorTileLayer/README.md

 at the correct zoom levels, meaning stroke weight is visually consistent across all zoom levels.

+Furthermore, `VectorTileLayer` gives clients full control over the SVG DOM created for vector tile features.
+The layer option `featureToLayer` accepts a function that can return any graphics for visualising a given feature while making it easy to fall back to the default implementation.

 In contrast to `VectorGrid`, this class has been designed as much as possible in terms of Leaflet's public API.
 This makes it more likely to continue working with future versions of Leaflet.